DIY Farmhouse Laundry Room Makeover | 15+ Affordable Ways

 Next, we used a piece of scrap leftover from our old cubby unit that I tore apart when we put in the pallet wall.
 We used some shelf brackets and placed it right above the laundry room appliances.
 I was so excited to have this new shelf and room for all my functional decor ideas to be displayed.

-These shelves are essential to making this laundry room area efficient.
+These shelves are essential to making this small laundry room area efficient.
 I keep all of my most commonly used items on these shelves.
 They also give me the decor aspect I absolutely love and cherish!

 Add a Farmhouse Laundry Room Table

 The herringbone laundry room table we built especially for this room makes a big impact and is completely versatile.
 It is the perfect height for me so that my back doesn’t ache from folding 20 loads of laundry.
-It has room for 4 full laundry baskets underneath on the shelving.
-The top is 2 feet x4 feet, which allows plenty of room for folding and stacking.

-This laundry room table was made out of pallets and repurposing the old cubby unit we used for the shelves above the washer, so everything ties together well.
-Because most of the wood used for this project was repurposed or leftover from past projects the price was minimal.
+This folding table was made out of pallets and repurposing the old cubby unit we used for the shelves above the washer, so everything ties together well.

 Add Farmhouse Shutters